Table of Contents

 - Heat treatment (limited, due to copper)

-- Platinx (for corrosion resistance)
+- Plating (for corrosion resistance)

-- Lappinx (for sealinx surfaces)
+- Lapping (for sealing surfaces)

 Quality Control